mtrevisan/HunLinter/README.md

 <a name="how-to-copy"></a>
 ### Copying text
 Is it possible to copy content of tables and words in the statistics section.
+Also the graph in the statistics section can be exported into images.

 <a name="how-to-insertion"></a>
 ### Rule/dictionary insertion